axibase/atsd/sql/README.md

 | null                 | null         | null | 2017-06-16T13:00:27Z | nurswgvml006 | 73620 |
 ```

-To regularize the merged series in join queries, apply interpolation or period aggregation using a statistical function.
+To regularize the merged series in join queries, apply interpolation or period aggregation using an [aggregate](#aggregate-functions) function.

 * Interpolation